 6.5.3.1.4.1 Initial conditions

-This test shall be tested using any of the test configurations in Table 6.5.3.1.4.1-1.
+This test shall be tested using any of the test configurations in this clause.
+The supported test configurations for NR PCell are shown in Table 6.5.3.1.4.1-1.
+Supported test configurations for NR SCell are shown in Table 6.5.3.1.4.1-1A.
+Test configuration for NR PCell and test configuration for NR SCell are chosen independently.